Aztecs: Legacy

-The Aztecs and Mexico's national identity
+Aztecs and Mexico's national identity

-Aztec culture and history has been central to the formation of a Mexican national identity after Mexican independence in 1821.
-In 17th and 18th century Europe, the Aztecs were generally described as barbaric, gruesome and culturally inferior.
-Even before Mexico achieved its independence, American-born Spaniards (criollos) drew on Aztec history to ground their own search for symbols of local pride, separate from that of Spain.
-Intellectuals used Aztec writings, such as those collected by Fernando de Alva Ixtlilxochitl, and writings of Hernando Alvarado Tezozomoc, and Chimalpahin to understand Mexico's indigenous past in texts by indigenous writers.
+Aztec culture and history have been central to the formation of a Mexican national identity after Mexican independence in 1821.
+In 17th and 18th century Europe, the Aztecs were generally described as barbaric, gruesome, and culturally inferior.
+Even before Mexico achieved its independence, American-born Spaniards (criollos) drew on Aztec history to ground their search for symbols of local pride, separate from that of Spain.
+Intellectuals used Aztec writings, such as those collected by Fernando de Alva Ixtlilxochitl, and writings of Hernando Alvarado Tezozomoc, and Chimalpahin to understand Mexico's past.
 This search became the basis for what historian D.A.
 Brading calls "creole patriotism".
 Seventeenth-century cleric and scientist, Carlos de Sigüenza y Góngora acquired the manuscript collection of Texcocan nobleman Alva Ixtlilxochitl.
 Creole Jesuit Francisco Javier Clavijero published La Historia Antigua de México (1780–1781) in his Italian exile following the expulsion of the Jesuits in 1767, in which he traces the history of the Aztecs from their migration to the last Aztec ruler, Cuauhtemoc.
 He wrote it expressly to defend Mexico's indigenous past against the slanders of contemporary writers, such as Pauw, Buffon, Raynal, and William Robertson.
 Archeological excavations in 1790 in the capital's main square uncovered two massive stone sculptures, buried immediately after the fall of Tenochtitlan in the conquest.
 Unearthed were the famous calendar stone, as well as a statue of Coatlicue.
 Antonio de León y Gama's 1792 Descripción histórico y cronológico de las dos piedras examines the two stone monoliths.
-A decade later, German scientist Alexander von Humboldt spent a year in Mexico, during his four-year expedition to Spanish America.
+A decade later, German scientist Alexander von Humboldt spent a year in Mexico.
 One of his early publications from that period was Views of the Cordilleras and Monuments of the Indigenous Peoples of the Americas.
 Humboldt was important in disseminating images of the Aztecs to scientists and general readers in the Western world.

 In the realm of religion, late colonial paintings of the Virgin of Guadalupe have examples of her depicted floating above the iconic nopal cactus of the Aztecs.
 Juan Diego, the Nahua to whom the apparition was said to appear, links the dark Virgin to Mexico's Aztec past.